 Bob is a Chartered Accountant and an experienced Company Director.
 He has been a non-executive director and Chair of Audit and Risk Committee of listed and unlisted companies.
-He is currently a non-executive director of the Song Company, including being Chair of their Audit and Risk Committee.
 He was a Partner of PricewaterhouseCoopers from 1987 to 2008.
 Special responsibilities: Chair, Audit & Risk Committee.

+Special responsibilities: Chair, Audit & Risk Comm